vitruv-tools/Vitruv-DSLs/vitruvOCL/README.md

 )
 ```

-## Examples

-- [/exampleproject](examples/exampleproject) - Basic constraint evaluation examples

-## Contributing

-This project was developed as part of a Master's thesis at KIT.
-Contributions are welcome after the initial release.

 ## License

 This project is licensed under the Eclipse Public License 2.0 - see [LICENSE](LICENSE) file for details.